Culture and Politics (CULP)

 - Five courses in self-designed concentration (CULP topical courses)

-SFS-Q offers a variety of courses that fulfill the requirements of the CULP major.
+GU-Q offers a variety of courses that fulfill the requirements of the CULP major.
 CULP courses can be identified by searching attributes (CULP Soc and CULP Hum) on each semester's schedule of classes.

 Below are some recently offered courses: